 "He good to you?"

 "Yes, sir.
 He takes me hunting and fishing and everything."
-I tell him again that they're on a date, and that they're coming home any time now.
+I tell him again they're on a date, and they're coming home any time now.
 I tell him about the time I saw Mister Kyle shoot a squirrel out of a tree a football field away.
 "He ain't gonna like it if you're here when he gets here."

 "I don't reckon he would.
 And your momma likes this fella?"